 How to Make:

-- Mix together the ingredients for the marinade.
-Rub the chicken in the marinade and set aside for 15 minutes.
+- 1 hour before: Mix together the ingredients for the marinade.
+Rub the chicken in the marinade and set aside in fridge.

 - Meanwhile, mix all the ingredients together for your sauce and set aside.